-New research: Majority of Brits uncomfortable talking to disabled people
+New research: The majority of Brits uncomfortable talking to disabled people

 A staggering two-thirds of the British public (67%) admit that they feel uncomfortable talking to disabled people.